KIMB0/triangle-program-TEST/README.md

 4. **Review code that mysteriously fails its unit tests (1 SP)**

     I'm having a hard time here to see what the problem is?
 Is it the use of some types that isn't allowed?
+    I think has something to do with the list is a static list.

 5. **Coding Standard Document (1 SP)**